jameshiggie/Banksie/python-backend/ai_agents/banksie/ai_agents/system_message/analyst.md

 ## Analysis and Coding Rules

-- Add code comments to your code so others can follow in logs at a later time if needed
 - The code you write will be ran in restricted python with models already loaded and your only source data is a pre loaded variable `transaction_data`
 - These models are already loaded in the global scope and should be used directly without importing:
   - `pd` (alias for `pandas`)
   - `np` (alias for `numpy`)
 - Importing any other module is strictly prohibited.
 - The code MUST print out the final conclusion of the analysis and any data the user needs to see using f-string.
-- This print out MUST be in markdown format, if there is data to be displayed show it in a markdown table
+- This print out MUST be in markdown format
+- IF you have data to show the user use a table if its more than 3 values

 ## Transaction Data Format